 The Company is an investment holding company.
 The Company and its subsidiaries (collectively referred to as the "Group") are clinical stage biotechnology companies engaged in developing and commercializing of ribonucleic acid interference ("RNAi") technology and multiple therapeutics.
-Details of particulars of the Company's principal subsidiaries are disclosed in note 34.
+Details of particulars of the Company's principal subsidiaries are disclosed in note 35.

-The consolidated financial statements are presented in US\$, which is the same as the functional currency of the Company.
+The consolidated financial statements are presented in US\$, and all values are rounded to the nearest thousand (US\$'000) except when otherwise indicated, which is the same as the functional currency of the Company.

-2. APPLICATION OF NEW AND AMENDMENTS TO IFRSs
+2. APPLICATION OF NEW AND AMENDMENTS TO IFRS ACCOUNTING STANDARDS

-New and amendments to IFRSs that are mandatorily effective for the current year
+New and amendments to IFRS Accounting Standards that are mandatorily effective for the current year

-In the current year, the Group has applied the following new and amendments to IFRSs, International Accounting Standards ("IASs"), and interpretations issued by the International Accounting Standards Board ("IASB"), for the first time, which are mandatorily effective for the Group's annual period beginning on January 1, 2023 for the preparation of the Group's consolidated financial statements:
+In the current year, the Group has applied all the new and amendments to IFRS Accounting Standards which comprise International Financial Reporting Standards ("IFRS"), International Accounting Standards ("IASS") and interpretations issued by the International Accounting Standards Board ("IASB"), for the first time, which are mandatorily effective for the Group's annual period beginning on January 1, 2024 for the preparation of the Group's consolidated financial statements.